Cuprate/monero-book/src/consensus_rules/transactions/pre_rct.md

 All outputs must have an amount bigger than 0[^zero-output].

+From hard-fork 2 version 1 transaction output amounts must be validly decomposed[^decomposed-amounts].
+A valid decomposed amount is an amount contained in [this table](https://github.com/monero-project/monero/blob/eac1b86bb2818ac552457380c9dd421fb8935e5b/src/cryptonote_basic/cryptonote_format_utils.cpp#L52)

 ## Amount Of Signatures In Ring

 For a ring signature at a certain index, the input at that same index must have the same amount of decoys as the ring signature has signatures[^amt-of-sigs].

+## Signatures Must Be Canonical

+Every signatures c and r value must be `canonical scalars`[^canonical-sig].

+## Ring Members Must Be Valid Points

+All outputs used as ring members must be valid canonical points[^valid-members].

+## The Ring Signature Must Be Valid

+The ring signature must be correctly formed[^ring-sig-correct].

 ---

-From hard-fork 2 version 1 transaction output amounts must be validly decomposed[^decomposed-amounts].
-A valid decomposed amount is an amount contained in [this table](https://github.com/monero-project/monero/blob/eac1b86bb2818ac552457380c9dd421fb8935e5b/src/cryptonote_basic/cryptonote_format_utils.cpp#L52)

 [^more-in-than-out]: <https://github.com/monero-project/monero/blob/eac1b86bb2818ac552457380c9dd421fb8935e5b/src/cryptonote_core/cryptonote_core.cpp#L1163>